anythingcodes/highlight-share/readme.md

 ## Mobile devices

-On mobile browsers, you might not want to have `share-this` to interfere with native sharing features, so you might want it disabled.
+On mobile browsers, you might not want to have `highlight-share` to interfere with native sharing features, so you might want it disabled.
 In order to it, you might want to do something like this:

 ```js